 One case study of sustainable tourism in one low-income country

 Butler’s tourism model

-2. Involvement: If the tourists like the new destination and the destination is happy to receive tourists, then there may be investment in tourist infrastructure and involvement by locals.
+2. Involvement: If the tourists like the new destination and the destination is happy to receive tourists, then there may be an investment in tourist infrastructure and involvement by locals.
 Tourist numbers grow slowly.

-3. Development: Tourism becomes big business with further investment and involvement by TNCs.
+3. Development: Tourism becomes a big business with further investment and involvement by TNCs.
 Holidays become more organised with package holidays arriving.

 4. Consolidation: The area becomes reliant on tourism.
-Advertising and marketing attempts to maintain and increase tourism levels.
+Advertising and marketing attempt to maintain and increase tourism levels.
 Facilities like beaches, swimming pools and golf courses may become the domain of tourists causing some local resentment.

 5. Stagnation: There is some local opposition to tourists, there is no new investment, tourists become tired of the same destination and growth stops.